 With Mount Sinai Fuster Heart Hospital at Mount Sinai Morningside, you get the personal attention of a mid-sized hospital, together with expert care by world-renowned physicians and surgeons.
-Led by John D. Puskas, MD, a global leader in the treatment of coronary artery disease, Mount Sinai Morningside and Mount Sinai West are ranked among the top 20 in the nation for Cardiology & Heart Surgery by U.S. News & World Report® for 2023-24.
+Mount Sinai Morningside and Mount Sinai West are ranked among the top 20 in the nation for Cardiology & Heart Surgery by U.S. News & World Report® for 2023-24.
+And, Mount Sinai Morningside has received the coveted three-star rating from the Society of Thoracic Surgeons (STS) for its patient care and outcomes in isolated coronary artery bypass grafting (CABG) procedures for the past three year.
+The three-star rating, which denotes the highest category of quality, places Mount Sinai Morningside among the elite hospitals for heart bypass surgery in the United States and Canada.

 A Leader in the Treatment of Coronary Artery Disease

 Coronary artery disease is the leading cause of death in the United States for both men and women.
 Dr. Puskas has pioneered a broad range of minimally invasive surgical techniques and is known internationally for his expertise in “off-pump” coronary bypass surgery—which avoids using the heart-lung machine and minimizes the risk of complications such as stroke, renal failure, and other adverse outcomes, including the need for blood transfusion.

 While coronary artery bypass grafting (CABG) is not new, Dr. Puskas’ advanced techniques for off-pump coronary artery bypass grafting (OPCAB) have been proven to offer superior outcomes.
 Almost all centers in the US clamp the aorta during CABG surgery and perform CABG operations with a single artery graft and several vein grafts.
 But the use of arterial grafts instead of veins can make bypass grafts last decades longer.
 And procedures that avoid the manipulation of the aorta (anaortic OPCAB), dramatically reduce the risk of stroke and other negative outcomes.

 Mount Sinai Morningside recently received the coveted three-star rating from the Society of Thoracic Surgeons (STS) for its patient care and outcomes in isolated coronary artery bypass grafting (CABG) procedures.
 The three-star rating, which denotes the highest category of quality, places Mount Sinai Morningside among the elite hospitals for heart bypass surgery in the United States and Canada.